kkwong44/travelogue/README.md

 The aim of this site is to create a community to share travel experiences and let other potential visitors to find more information about the destinations.

 In order to meet the aim and allow the community to grow.
-There are no restriction to visit the site but different access rights will be set to different user groups.
+There are no restrictions to visit the site but different access rights will be set to different user groups.
 The user groups have been defined into 3 different types for this site.

 1. **Non-registered users**
     * Only allow to view posts and comments